dotnet/arcade-services/src/Microsoft.DotNet.Darc/DarcLib/Architecture.md

 The `DarcLib` has several git-related classes which manage either a local git directory or a remote GitHub/AzureDevOps repository.
 - The local repositories are either managed by calling `git` out-of-proc or by using the `LibGit2Sharp` library.
 - The remote repositories are managed via 3rd party client libraries (OctoKit / AzDO clients).
+- Other classes then only use `IGitRepo` which is enough for most of the operations (e.g. `DependencyFileManager` can read and change files in a repo without knowing if it's local or remote).

 ```mermaid
 classDiagram